 101

 Restyled continuation of the Virage Coupé from 1996, adopting the wider Vantage-derived bodywork and four round rear lamps.
-Naturally-aspirated 5,340 cc V8 uprated to ~350 bhp / 355 PS (announced at the 1996 Geneva Motor Show).
-Six-speed ZF manual from the Vantage available at the end of the production run.
-Production of 101 cars per Wikipedia 'Aston Martin Virage' infobox and body prose (fetched 7 July 2026).
+Naturally aspirated 5,340 cc V8 uprated to 350 bhp / 355 PS, announced at the 1996 Geneva Motor Show.
+The Vantage six-speed ZF manual became available at the end of the production run.
+101 cars built.

 Virage Volante